Fear Street Part Three: 1666: Reception

 Lovia Gyarkye of The Hollywood Reporter described the film as "bloated" and stated that it "perfunctorily ties up the narrative loose ends with little finesse or energy — a shame because the earlier two entries, chock-full of pop culture references and subversive thematic underpinnings, had immense potential."
 She concluded, "by the end of Fear Street Part 3, when the mystery had been solved and justice ostensibly served, I was more relieved than anything else."
 Barry Hertz of The Globe and Mail wrote, "In Part Three, [Leigh Janiak] falls prey to the same problem as Part Two: her well-funded take on the work of folk-horror icons like Ken Russell, Piers Haggard and Mario Bava (with a big tip of the hat to contemporaries like Robert Eggers) is too safe, too slick, too far from gonzo."
-Inkoo Kang, in her review of the Fear Street trilogy for The Washington Post, wrote: "the trilogy’s final scenes, which bring the action back to 1994, feel more like an iteration of Home Alone, with mindless stabbers taking the place of Joe Pesci and Daniel Stern.
+Inkoo Kang, in her review of the Fear Street trilogy for The Washington Post, wrote: "the trilogy's final scenes, which bring the action back to 1994, feel more like an iteration of Home Alone, with mindless stabbers taking the place of Joe Pesci and Daniel Stern.
 Those two might not have had any brains, either, but at least they had some personality."

+The film ranks on Rotten Tomatoes' Best Horror Movies of 2021.